cran-task-views/MetaAnalysis/MetaAnalysis.md

 - `r pkg("pema")` provides a penalised approach to meta-regression useful for situations with a large number of moderators relative to observations.
 - `r pkg("bayesmeta")` includes meta-regression in a Bayesian framework.
 - `r pkg("CAMAN")` offers the possibility of using finite semiparametric mixtures as an alternative to the random effects model where there is heterogeneity.
 Covariates can be included to provide meta-regression.
+- `r pkg("crwbmetareg")` fits meta-regression models using weighted least squares and then uses cluster robust wild bootstrap methodology for inferences.

 ### Individual participant data (IPD)